-0.02 Violations in Specified Areas of Interest Qualifying for Enforcement Discretion
+06.02 Violations in Specified Areas of Interest Qualifying for Enforcement Discretion

 In general, generic issues involving enforcement discretion will be authorized via an Enforcement Guidance Memorandum (EGM), or other type of authorizing document.
 That document should specify the requirements for determining the significance and following-up on issues receiving enforcement discretion.
+The staff should refer to section 3.0, “Use of Enforcement Discretion," of the Enforcement Policy for guidance in dispositioning issues for which enforcement discretion is being considered.

 Findings that include violations subject to enforcement discretion in accordance with the Interim Enforcement Policy Regarding Enforcement Discretion for Certain Fire Protection Issues (10CFR50.48(c)) included in the Commission’s Enforcement Policy may be dispositioned as described in IMC 0305.

-The cover letter shall state that the staff is exercising enforcement discretion and explain the basis for doing so, including a reference to the applicable enforcement document(s) and the appropriate section of IMC 0305.
+The cover letter shall state that the staff is exercising enforcement discretion and explain the basis for doing so, including a reference to the applicable section of the Enforcement Policy (or enforcement document(s)) and the appropriate section of IMC 0305.
 Also, cover letters should be consistent with the guidance provided in the Enforcement Manual.
 Note: If a single finding has multiple related violations, only those violations not subject to enforcement discretion should be considered when dispositioning the finding with the normal SDP and Action Matrix process.
 The violations subject to enforcement discretion will be processed and documented as findings in accordance with the provisions of the above guidance.

-0308.4-0 ROLE OF CROSS-CUTTING ISSUES
+0308.4-07 ROLE OF CROSS-CUTTING ISSUES

 There are other inputs, beside PIs and inspection findings, that can influence the actions taken through the assessment program.
 These items include cross-cutting issues, traditional enforcement actions, and allegations.
-While these items are not inputs to the Action Matrix, they can influence the range of actions taken when PI thresholds are crossed, or inspection findings are greater-than-Green.
+While these items are not direct inputs to the Action Matrix, they can influence the range of actions taken when PI thresholds are crossed, or inspection findings are greater-than-Green.
 For example, the scope of the supplemental inspection can include the performance deficiencies associated with a long-standing cross-cutting issue.

 The ROP was developed with the presumption that plants with significant performance issues in the cross-cutting areas would also have safety-significant PIs or inspection findings.
 In response to lessons learned from the reactor vessel head degradation event at Davis-Besse, the staff proposed to enhance the ROP treatment of cross-cutting issues to more fully address safety culture, and to allow for more agency action as the result of the identification of a cross-cutting issue, as described in SECY-04-0111.
 The Commission approved the staff recommendation in SRM-SECY-04-0111, and as a result, the staff developed the Substantive Cross-Cutting Issue (SCCI) process, which included specific criteria for a cross-cutting theme, and a list of questions to determine if the staff believed an SCCI existed.
 Entry criteria for a substantive cross-cutting issue was greater than three inspection findings with a common theme in the current 12-month assessment period with documented cross-cutting aspects in one of the three cross-cutting areas.
 Additionally, the Agency must have had a concern with the licensee’s scope of efforts or progress in addressing the cross-cutting area performance deficiency for the agency to highlight an SCCI.
 Further enhancements integrating safety culture into the ROP are described in Regulatory Information Summary (RIS) 2006-13, “Information on the Changes Made to the Reactor Oversight Process to More Fully Address Safety Culture.”